OscarAntepara/gpu-benches/README.md

+This repository add some changes to enable control and datapath energy analysis.

+OLD GPU-BENCHES README

 # GPU benchmarks
 This is a collection of GPU micro benchmarks.
 Each test is designed to test a particular scenario or hardware mechanism.
 Some of the benchmarks have been used to produce data for these papers: